The Peril of Unbelief

 And it says in verses 6 & 7; “If we say we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.
 But if we walk in the light, as He Himself is in the light, we have fellowship with one another, and the blood of Jesus His son cleanses us from all sin.”

 As I said, there’s no doubt a lot of people who might want fellowship with God, but they want it on their own terms.
-They don’t believe in God’s terms, and so they remain separated.
-Separated by unbelief.
-And no matter what someone wants, whether it’s they who want to come to God, or if it’s us who wants to bring God to them, neither group can cross the gulf of unbelief.
-The unbelief has to be done away with, before the two, can come together.
+They don’t believe in God’s terms, and so they don’t obey God’s terms, and so they remain separated from fellowship with God.
+It matters not, whether it’s someone who thinks they want to come to God, or if it’s us who wants to bring someone to God, neither group can cross the gulf of unbelief.
+The unbelief must be done away with, before anyone can come to God.

-After Jesus was resurrected, there was still unbelief in His disciples.
-And that’s why Jesus said to Thomas, in John 20:19-20; “..Reach your finger here, and look at My hands; And reach your hand here, and put it into My side.
+Even after Jesus was resurrected, there was still unbelief in His disciples.
+And that’s why Jesus said to “doubting” Thomas, in John 20:19-20; “..Reach your finger here, and look at My hands; And reach your hand here, and put it into My side.
 Do not be unbelieving, but believing.”